Czechoslovak Legion: Capture of Imperial gold reserve

 During the autumn of 1918, the legionaries' enthusiasm for the fighting in Russia, then mostly confined along the Volga and Urals, dropped precipitously.
-The professor T. G. Masaryk supported them from the United States of America.
+The professor Tomáš Masaryk supported them from the United States.
 The rapidly growing Red Army was getting stronger by the day, retaking Kazan on 10 September, followed by Samara a month later.
 The legionaries, whose strength had peaked at around 61,000 earlier that year, were lacking reliable reinforcements from POW camps and were disappointed by the failure of Allied soldiers from other countries to join them on the front lines.

 On 28 October, Czechoslovak statehood was declared in Prague, arousing the troops with a desire to return to their homeland.
 The final blow to Czechoslovak morale arrived on 18 November 1918, when a coup in Omsk overthrew the All-Russian Provisional Government and installed a dictatorship under Admiral Aleksandr Kolchak in control of White Siberia.

 During the winter of 1918–1919, the Czechoslovak troops were redeployed from the front to guard the route of the Trans-Siberian Railway between Novonikolaevsk and Irkutsk from partisan attacks.
 Alongside other legions formed from Polish, Romanian and Yugoslav POWs in Siberia, the Czechoslovaks defended the Kolchak government's only supply route for the duration of 1919.